 38. Write a poem copying meter

 This one’s simple and bound to get students engaged.
 Tell students their task is to put pen to paper and write about anything on their minds.
 The only requirement is to keep writing for a certain amount of time.
-Set a timer.
-Then, ask students to reflect on the writing process.
+Set a timer, then ask students to reflect on the writing process.
 Did the flow get easier or harder?
 Did they get stuck anywhere?
+Give them an option to share their writing with the class.

 40. Design a dream home